BigID bags another $50M round as data privacy laws proliferate – TechCrunch

 Almost exactly 4 months to the day after BigID announced a $50 million Series C, the company was back today with another $50 million round.
-The Series D came entirely from Tiger Global Management.
+The Series C extension came entirely from Tiger Global Management.
 The company has raised a total of $144 million.

 What warrants $100 million in interest from investors in just four months is BigID’s mission to understand the data a company has and manage that in the context of increasing privacy regulation including GDPR in Europe and CCPA in California, which went into effect this month.